SabrinaRamonov/prompts/capture_thinkers_work.md

-Develop a comprehensive guide for creating a personal branding statistics database focused on thought leadership on LinkedIn.
-Follow the structured steps below:
+**ChatGPT Prompt:**

+I want you to create a detailed book outline for a 12-chapter book on **sapiosexuality**, blending **psychology, sociology, and philosophy** to appeal to both **self-help readers and academics**.
+The book should be engaging yet well-researched, incorporating **citations from studies and literature**.
+Follow these specific requirements:

+### **General Structure & Tone:**
+- The book should balance **scientific research** with **engaging storytelling**, making it **accessible to casual readers and professionals**.
+- Use **a mix of formal analysis and a conversational tone** to ensure readability.
+- Each chapter should include **references from psychology, sociology, and relationship studies**, citing relevant research and expert opinions.
+- Incorporate **statistics on attraction and intelligence**, as well as **historical references** to intellectual partnerships.
+- At the end of each chapter, include **reflection questions, exercises, and discussion prompts** to help readers engage with the material.

+### **Chapter Breakdown:**
+For each of the 12 chapters, provide:
+- **A title** that captures the essence of the chapter.
-- **Define the Scope:**
+- **A summary** highlighting the key concepts covered.
-  - Explore elements such as content creation and marketing, engagement and reach, influencer and thought leader engagement, personal branding and credibility, LinkedIn group and community engagement, and metrics and analytics.

-- **Research Existing Sources for Statistics:**
-  - Gather statistics from reputable sources including LinkedIn's official reports and blogs, industry studies (e.g., HubSpot, Hootsuite), surveys (e.g., Gallup, LinkedIn), news articles (e.g., Forbes, Entrepreneur), and books on thought leadership and personal branding.
-Ensure that all sources are from the last 5 years.

-- **Organize Statistics:**
-  - Categorize statistics into distinct themes such as:
-    - Content creation and marketing (e.g., types of content, engagement metrics)
-    - Engagement and reach (e.g., likes, comments, shares, impressions)
-    - Thought leader engagement (e.g., collaborations, networking)
-    - Personal branding and credibility (e.g., consistency, storytelling)
-    - LinkedIn group and community engagement (e.g., participation strategies)
-    - Metrics and analytics (e.g., tracking engagement, A/B testing)

-- **Create a Database Structure:**
-  - Design a database using a spreadsheet or database tool such as Google Sheets, Excel, or Airtable.
-Include necessary columns for:
-    - Statistic
-    - Source
-    - Date
-    - Category
-    - Related keywords (e.g., thought leadership, LinkedIn, content marketing)
+- **Real-life examples, case studies, and storytelling elements** to illustrate key points.
+- **Practical exercises** or discussion prompts to engage readers.
+- **Citations from relevant studies** in psychology, sociology, and relationships.

+### **Specific Content Requirements:**
-- **Analyze and Visualize the Data:**
+- Explore the **neurological basis** of sapiosexuality.
-  - Use the collected data to identify trends and create visualizations like infographics and charts.
-Write insights or reports based on these statistics to highlight thought leadership trends on LinkedIn.
+- Discuss how **intellectual attraction impacts relationships** and personal identity.
+- Examine **historical and cultural perspectives** on intelligence-based attraction.
+- Provide **actionable insights** on how readers can **understand and embrace their intellectual attraction**.
+- The **final chapter** should include a **call to action**, encouraging readers to **explore their own sapiosexuality** and integrate intellectual attraction into relationships.

-Ask me clarifying questions until you are 95% confident you can complete the task successfully.
-Take a deep breath and take it step by step.
-Remember to search the internet to retrieve up-to-date information.
+Create a structured book outline that meets all these requirements. **Ask me clarifying questions until you are 95% confident you can complete the task successfully.** Take a deep breath and take it step by step. **Remember to search the internet to retrieve up-to-date information.**